 Enter one or more characters in the Search or Dial field.
 Matching entries from the Favorites, Directory and History lists will be listed as you type.

 Select the correct entry in the list before you click Call.

 Calling more than one

-A point-to-point video call (a call involving two parties only) may be expanded to include one more participant on audio-only.
+A point-to-point video call (a call involving two parties only) may be expanded to include more participants.